2018 24 Hours of Daytona: Night

 Before the fourth hour's end, Jordan Taylor's right-rear tire burst on the banking entering turn 12.
 Damage was minimal since he was near the pit lane and repairs took 29 seconds.
 Light rain began falling just as the fifth hour began and several cars in all categories were caught out by the change of conditions.
-Soon after, the rain intensified enough for most of the field to make pit stops for rain tyres.
+Soon after, the rain intensified enough for most of the field to make pit stops for rain tires.
 Marcel Fässler stayed on the circuit but was ten seconds slower than teammate Magnussen and was overtaken by Bourdais and Scott Dixon's Fords.
-The rain later tapered off, but the disparity of drying of the banking and the infield sections was problematic for rain tyre equipped cars.
-The first major incident in GTLM came 4 hours and 42 minutes in when Bill Auberlen's No. 25 BMW M8's right-front tyre was cut 10 mm from debris on the banking leaving turn six.
+The rain later tapered off, but the disparity of drying of the banking and the infield sections was problematic for rain tire equipped cars.
+The first major incident in GTLM came 4 hours and 42 minutes in when Bill Auberlen's No. 25 BMW M8's right-front tire was cut 10 mm from debris on the banking leaving turn six.
 He stayed off the wall and returned to his garage to repair front-right bodywork damage.
-Pilet remained on dry tyres and took the GTLM lead but dropped to fourth by the end of hour six.
+Pilet remained on dry tires and took the GTLM lead but dropped to fourth by the end of hour six.
 In the meantime, Fittipaldi lost the overall lead to Castroneves before Conway took it after he made a pit stop two laps later than both drivers.

 Norris was the best-placed LMP2 car and was sometimes the fastest overall and gained positions through superior fuel economy before Hanson took over the No. 23 vehicle.
 Despite a front nose change at his pit stop, Castroneves retook the lead after Curran took over from Conway when the No. 5 car stopped.
 Castroneves was soon being gained on by Albuquerque who relieved Fittipaldi.
 The two drew level when Albuquerque used his car's extra torque to get a better exit out of the turn three hairpin.
 Albuquerque overtook Castroneves because the latter elected not to risk driving beside him entering the kink.
 Albuquerque opened up a five-second gap before handing the lead back to Castroneves ten minutes before the eighth hour ended on pit stop rotation.
-Don Yount lost control of the No. 96 Turner BMW M6's rear at the Bus Stop chicane and hit the tyre wall heavily.
+Don Yount lost control of the No. 96 Turner BMW M6's rear at the Bus Stop chicane and hit the tire wall heavily.
 No caution was needed.
-Soon after, Hanson's right-rear tyre blew turning into the Bus Stop chicane, significantly damaging his car's bodywork.
+Soon after, Hanson's right-rear tire blew turning into the Bus Stop chicane, significantly damaging his car's bodywork.
 Hanson required an engine cover and rear wing replacement and Alonso took over from him.
 Castroneves again lost the lead to Albuquerque when he overshot his pit box and was half a minute adrift into hour nine.
 Third-placed Van der Zande picked up another right-rear puncture on the No. 10 WTR car at the Bus Stop chicane; the carcass delaminated and deranged its bodywork and radiator line, forcing it into the garage for repairs.
 It dropped ten laps to the overall leader.